benhammondmusic/littlecabin/README.md

 ![Securely share your family's get-away and memories](little-cabin-meta.png)

-Secure, family-only web application providing:
+### Little Cabin is a single web app that provides multiple management tools such as:

-- **shared group calendar** with permissions-based week swapping and selling
+- A shared schedule with permissions-based week swapping and Google Calendar integration
-- **social network** offering "postcards" (short note with a photo)
+- A micro social media network allowing family members to share virtual "postcards" (short notes with accompanying photos uploaded from their device)
-- **collaborative todo list** collecting requests from members on maintenance items, purchase ideas, or other helpful suggestions.
-Members can "agree" and upvote requests
+- A collaborative list collecting requests from members on maintenance items, purchase ideas, and other helpful suggestions.
+Members can edit or complete anyone's request, hide completed tasks, and view real-time reports on task completion rates
-- **knowledge center** with important information including legal trust information, weekly chores, dues schedule, contact info for local businesses and emergency protocols
+- A knowledge repository with helpful information including contact info for local businesses and emergency protocols, historical information about the property, a family tree to see members, and (coming soon) legal trust information, weekly chores, dues schedule, and more

 ## Project Planning